hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ### Bank Planning (with firmware upgrade)

+We are now going to prepare an optimal bank planning for another firmware you don't have on your Gateway yet.

-At this point you are ready to activate root on whatever *Type* of firmware you would like, to end up having it rooted and running.
+At this stage it's possible to choose whatever *Type* of firmware you would like, to end up having it rooted and running.

- This procedure works by allowing us to mod the not booted bank and config, then switch over to it without doing a factory reset or standard upgrade procedure.
-Note that if you factory reset while not on a `Type 2` firmware, you will need to run the entire procedure from the beginning and a auto-upgrade could lock you out permanently in that reset state if the Gateway has internet access!
+We need to mod the `notbooted` bank's config, then switch over to it without doing a factory reset or standard upgrade procedure.
+Note that if you factory reset while not on a `Type 2` firmware, you will need to follow the entire guide from the beginning and a auto-upgrade could lock you out permanently in that reset state if the Gateway has internet access!

 Run the following command to look at your Gateway's bank state: